 Getting Leaks Right

 Some retailers — like Harbor Freight — leak their ads at the same time every year.
-The hardware retailer is always at the front of the pack with its mid-October release.
-(In fact, it's already here!)
+The hardware retailer is always at the front of the pack with its early- to mid-October release.
 Others wait until just a few days before Black Friday.
 Releasing too early or too late can have a negative impact on sales, so how does a retailer decide what time's the right time?

 For some retailers, releasing the ads to their newsletter subscribers or social media fans before they get to the masses is a way to build brand loyalty.
 "There's a feeling that you're part of this club," Potrikus explains.
 "You know something that somebody else doesn't know; you've got the secret handshake.
 And that's very valuable on both sides of the equation: the retailer knows who its customers are, and you as the customer have something that not everyone walking in off the street is going to get."

 Potrikus says a successful Black Friday promotion is a combination of getting the ads out — and opening the doors — early enough for the super shoppers.
 "If there are people who really want to go shopping at midnight, retailers will open the door at midnight.
 Let them in, so that the people who are just going out to enjoy Black Friday — and people actually do enjoy Black Friday, as weird as that sounds — can get up and go out at 7:00 in the morning and spend the day shopping."

 Plus, he points out, nearly every major retailer offers price matching now, so at the end of the day, everyone's still getting a deal.

 Excited for Black Friday deals?
 Consider subscribing to the DealNews Select newsletter to get a daily recap of all our best deals; you never know when a Black Friday price will be released!
 You can also download our app, visit the Black Friday Hub for the latest ads, or check out all our blog articles for more buying advice.